fholger/crysis_vrmod/README.md

 ## Playing

-The mod is currently a seated experience and requires that you calibrate your seated position in SteamVR.
-Once in position, bring up the SteamVR menu and click on the little position icon in the lower right of the menu to calibrate your seated position.
+The mod is currently a seated experience and requires that you calibrate your seated position in your VR runtime.
+For SteamVR, once in position, go to your desktop and bring up the SteamVR desktop menu and select "Reset seated position".
+The in-VR option to recenter your view does *not* work, unfortunately.
+Note: you may have to alt-tab out of the game to access the SteamVR menu on the desktop, which will pause the game and stop it from properly rendering in VR.
+It will resume once you refocus the game window.

 As there is currently no support for motion controllers, you have to play with a gamepad or keyboard and mouse.
 You will see a small white dot in front of you that functions as a crosshair replacement in VR.
 You can freely move the crosshair around in a small region in front of you.
 If you move the crosshair beyond the edges of this region, your view will rotate.

+If you do not like the deadzone, you can disable it or modify its radius.
+Bring down the console (`~` key by default) and type in `vr_yaw_deadzone_angle 0`.

 In-game cutscenes display in VR by default, but since they take over the camera, you might prefer to have them display in 2D, instead.
 To achieve this, bring down the console (`~` key by default) and type in `vr_cutscenes_2d 1` to switch cutscenes into 2D mode.